ludoft/odopenday/README.md

 # odopenday

-Open day notebook Docker image.
+ATLAS Open Data Jupyter Notebook Docker Image for the Oxford open day.

 Add any files you want in the home directory of `jovyan` to this directory.